Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Methodology

-In particular, for the lower order moment case where the $r$th moments of all the coordinates of $\bU$ are uniformly bounded, the convergence rates of $\| \wh \bSigma_1 -\bSigma_1 \|_\infty$ and $\| \wh \bR_1 -\bR_1 \|_\infty$ are essentially determined by $pn^{1-r/2}$, up to logarithmic factors.
-Under suitable moment conditions on both $\bX$ and $\bY$, similar results hold for $\widehat{\bSigma}_{1,2}$ and $\widehat{\bR}_{1,2}$.
-Therefore, the sample covariance and correlation matrices can be directly used in the proposed testing procedures, while the dimension $p$ is allowed to be as large as either $O\{ \exp(n^{c_1}) \}$ or $O(n^{c_2})$ for some $c_1, c_2 >0$, depending on the light or heavy tailedness of the data.
-In comparison to the existing tests, we do not enforce any structural assumptions on the covariance matrices $\bSigma_1$ and $\bSigma_2$ for the simulation-based tests.
-This echoes our motivations in Section \ref{sec.intro} and grants the proposed methods a much wider scope of applicability in practice.
+It is shown in Lemma 3 in the supplementary material that for the sample covariance and correlation matrices $\widehat{\bSigma}_q$ and $\wh{\bR}_q$ with $q=1,2$, there holds $ |\widehat{\bSigma}_q-\bSigma_q|_\infty + |\widehat{\bR}_q-\bR_q|_\infty =o_P(1)$ under mild regularity conditions for $\log(p) = o( n^{ \gamma/2 })$ with $0<\gamma\leq 2$.
+Therefore, the sample covariance and correlation matrices can be directly used in the proposed tests, while the dimension $p$ is allowed to be as large as either $O\{ \exp(n^{c_1}) \}$ for some $c_1>0$.
+In comparison to the existing tests, we do not enforce any structural assumptions on the unknown covariance matrices $\bSigma_1$ and $\bSigma_2$.
+This reflects our motivations in Section \ref{sec.intro}.
 As evidenced by extensive numerical studies in Section \ref{section:numerical}, our proposed procedures are fairly robust to various covariance structures with complex forms, even the long range dependence.
 Although the proposed tests do not require operator-norm consistent estimates of $\bSigma_1$ and $\bSigma_2$, still one may replace the sample covariance matrix by adaptive and rate-optimal covariance estimators to improve the empirical performance when the underlying covariance satisfies certain structural assumptions.
-In practice, an additional eigenvalue correction step might be employed to enforce the positive semi-definiteness of the covariance estimator as discussed in \cite{CaiLiu_2011}.